 Dealing with Administration

-Chances are, school personnel will discourage you from withdrawing your child, which I think is an appropriate response.
 Likely, you’ve already met with one or more administrators to discuss the problems your child is having.
-Although it’s appropriate and expected that administrators would try to encourage you to keep your child enrolled, it is completely inappropriate to for anyone to imply that homeschooling will somehow harm or damage your child.
+Although it’s understandable that administrators would try to encourage you to keep your child enrolled and address your concerns, it is completely inappropriate for anyone to imply that homeschooling will somehow harm or damage your child.
 Homeschooling is a great alternative to conventional education in spite of your level of education, income level, family size, or other factors that may be unique to your situation.
 The fact is, homeschooling can work under many circumstances.

 Objectives: What and How

-Let’s talk about the “list of objectives” that your required to attach to the affidavit.
+Let’s talk about the “proposed list of objectives” that you’re required to attach to the affidavit.